 Please send the Dormitory application form directly to the coordinators in Kaposvár.

 Georgikon Campus - Keszthely

 Please, note that all incoming first year scholarship holders are accommodated in one of the dormitories automatically.
-It is not necessary for them to fill in any hostel application form.
+Still, it is necessary to send the Dormitory application form directly to the dorm coordinator in Keszthely.